 Above the photo chain made by Chris Strange for Ben’s 24th birthday cake.
 Today we have been looking at video and stills of Ben’s funeral and making plans to edit and preserve it.
 Plans to put it online will be complete in a couple of weeks.
-Below the haka as Ben’s casket is about to leave Ngaruawahia High School on Monday the 26th of October 2009.Vodpod videos no longer available.
+Below the haka as Ben’s casket is about to leave Ngaruawahia High School on Monday the 26th of October 2009.

 Waipa District Deputy Mayor Peter Lee and Waipa District Councillor Grahame Webber with rowers Tyson Williams and Jade Uru in the Karapiro 2010 One-Year-Out Celebration street parade, today, Friday the 30th of October 2009.
 Victoria Street, Cambridge, New Zealand.

-will be streamed live from 2.00PM NZDT Monday the 26th of October 2009 (New Zealand Daylight Time – is 13 hours ahead of UTC/GMT) here: https://michaeljeans.co.nz/2009/10/26/ben-gilby-todd/.
-The link will be live from 12:01AM 26/10/2009 NZDT.
+A Celebration of Ben’s Life will be streamed live from 2.00PM NZDT Monday 26 October 2009 (New Zealand Daylight Time is 13 hours ahead of UTC/GMT)

 Just after 11 o’clock on Saturday the 5th of October 1985 this table cloth was used for the centennial cake cutting celebrating 100 years of education in Whitehall, Karapiro and Taotaoroa districts.
 In September 2010 the same cloth – with updated embroidery – will serve a similar purpose at the Karapiro, Whitehall, Taotaoroa and Karapiro Hydro Schools 125th Jubilee.
 For more information please visit the website.